What is VAWG?

 - Domestic violence and abuse ([external link)

 - Sexual violence, abuse and exploitation (external link)

-- Sexual harassment and bullying (external link)
+- Sexual harassment (external link)

 - Stalking (external link)

-- Crimes committed in the name of “honour” (so called 'honour based violence') (external link)
+- Crimes committed in the name of “honour” - so-called 'honour based violence' (external link)

 The UN Declaration is based on the concept of disproportionate impact.
 We understand the gendered nature of these types of abuse and crimes, and also that men and boys are sometimes victims of these types of abuse and crimes.

 It is important that men and boys are included in all aspects of our work on all forms of violence against women and girls (particularly work on prevention and awareness raising).
 We are committed to ensuring that any victim will receive a sensitive and appropriate response, according to their needs.